1. How can I make my paper thicker or thinner? It’s always too thick!

 Below are listed ‘user groups’, and the kit they generally use.
 If you still have questions after reading this, feel free to use the ‘Contact Us’ page for individual help.

 Scrapbookers & Stampers:

 Prefer the Papermill Kits (#301 or #501).
 Easy to use with everything needed to form, press and dry paper.
-This is the set shown on TV and most often referred to in magazine articles.
+This is the set most often featured on cable network programs.

 Paper Making For Family Fun:

 The 'Let's Make Paper!' kit offers papermaking using household items and kit supplies.
 Directions include fun project ideas including 'cookie cutter' paper shapes and 'seed paper' to plant and grow into flowers.